 - How can we build specific solutions off of them?

 As you bring more subject matter experts (SMEs) into your organization, these graphics can also give them an understanding of your company’s internal processes and approach.
 Developing graphics that can be reused on task orders streamlines responses and ensures solution cohesion and an overall understanding of a company’s approach by their internal team.

 Graphics are meant to help your team stand out, which is critical during a GWAC pursuit and while you respond to task orders released on the vehicle.
 Stand out, be deliberate, and utilize graphics to compel the evaluators.

-Graphics are a critical component to a compelling solution, so they should not be an afterthought.
-Before RFPs are released, the team should invest time developing solid baseline graphics that can be easily tailored and reused to respond to task orders.
+Graphics are a critical component of a compelling proposal, and should not be an afterthought.
+Before RFPs are released, the team should invest time in developing solid baseline graphics that can be easily tailored and re-used to respond to task orders.

-Graphic artists should also be involved during the pre-RFP phase to start developing task order specific graphics as the solution is developed.
+Graphic artists should also be involved during the pre-RFP phase to develop task order-specific graphics as the solution is developed.
 These graphics best practices will support a streamlined and agile GWAC response process and help improve the quality of your team’s task order responses.

 If your team lacks graphic design expertise, it may be worth considering the services of a consultant like Key Solutions.
 A consultant can provide the necessary skills and tools to ensure your graphics are compelling and compliant, freeing up your team to focus on developing solutions and writing a winning proposal.